The Death of Ahmad Shah Durrani

 Portrait of Ahmad Shah Durrani

-Ahmad Shah began as a personal attendant but quickly rose through the ranks due to his loyalty and military skill.
-He was eventually promoted to commander of the Abdali Regiment, a respected unit of 4,000 soldiers.
-His courage and strategic brilliance made him an important figure in Nader Shah’s army.
+Ahmad Shah began his career as a personal attendant.
+His discipline and bravery soon earned him promotion to commander of the Abdali Regiment, a force of 4,000 soldiers.
+His courage made him one of Nader Shah’s most trusted commanders.

 Nader Shah Afshar